jeremyfelt/webconference-2014/talk.md

 ### Include Everyone

 And of course, especially with testing, include everyone.
 This doesn't mean only members of your team, but everyone in the University.
-Make sure that the channels of communicaton are clear so that both minor and major issues can make their way to you as necessary.
+Make sure that the channels of communication are clear so that both minor and major issues can make their way to you as necessary.

 One of the best things we've done recently at WSU is open lab hours on Friday mornings.
 I read this great article by Michelle Tarby (http://higheredsolo.com/newmodel/) on the open labs they started at Le Moyne College in Syracuse and fell in love with the idea immediately.
 We've had 5 sessions and each has generated some great discussion about current features, desired features, possible bugs, and the web in general.
 I take notes throughout the session and then post recaps to give everyone an idea of what we covered. http://web.wsu.edu/openlab/